ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 - ConfigMap `fluentd-config`, containing fluentd config files included by main config file is mounted as `/etc/fluent/config.d`

+- ConfigMap `fluentd-template`, containing ES index templates used by fluentd-elasticsearch-plugin, mounted as `/etc/fluent/template`.
+This configMap is generated in step 3 of the installation procedure.

 Additional Secret, contining fluentd TLS certificate and key is also mounted:

 - Secret `fluentd-tls`, generated in step 1 of the installation procedure, containing fluentd certificate and key TLS Secret containing fluentd's certificate and private key, is mounted as `/etc/fluent/certs`.

 #### Fluentd Service and other configurations